 Network Where the People Are

 In a corollary to the rule that banks get robbed because that’s where the money is, I’m finding that my favorite groups happen where the people are.
-As illustration:
+A recent Pew Research study found:

 Thus, Facebook is where the people are.

 I’m finding my best professional networking experiences on platforms:

 - Where people spend time.

 If you want to get the most from a group, think about the membership, size, and ease of use.